luyi-eve/input-viz/README.md

 # Input Visualization
+## Phase 1: Collecting (using visuals to gather data)

-This is a class project instructed by Vinicius Sueiro	at Advanced Infographics and Data Visualization class
+This is an input visualization instructed by Vinicius Sueiro.

-that demonstrates binding data to HTML with [D3.js](https://d3js.org).

-The original creator of this demo is Mitchell Thorson, click [here](https://github.com/mitchthorson/lede-2022-dataviz/tree/main/01-web-viz) to visit his work!
+- The goal of this project is to use visuals to collect data with advanced knowledge of Javascript.
+- The topic of this project is